powsybl/powsybl.github.io/pages/documentation/developer/repositories/powsybl-single-line-diagram.md

 ## Features

-- creation of single line diagrams for given voltage levels or substations
+- creation of single line diagrams for given voltage levels, substations or zones in SVG format
+- diagrams customization
+     - several layout algorithms to generate the diagrams
+     - several layout parameters to adjust the rendering
+     - use your own component library or modify the existing
+- small demo app to display the diagrams (note that this app is mainly for debug purposes and therefore is not included in the release)
+- extensions to force positions in the diagram

+// TODO: complete the list

 ## Getting started